No Rub, no Cone: The Keratoconus Conjecture.

-In Our practice, there is a remarkable Clinical parallelism between these slightly distorted corneas which cause diagnosis problems where the Practice of eye rubbing is not very intense or less frequent.
-For example, some women remove their eye make-up every night and rub their eyes daily vigorously on this occaseion.
-This habit may cause moderate corneal deformations which cause the appearance of topographic patterns such as an isolated inferior steepening.
-Due to the risk of smearing eye cosmetics, these women tend to avoid rubbing their eyes during the day, which prevent the corneal deformation becoming more severe more rapidly.
+In our practice, there is indeed remarkable Clinical parallelism between these slightly distorted corneas which cause diagnosis problems where the Practice of eye rubbing is not very intense or less frequent.
+For example, some women remove their eye make-up every night and rub their eyes daily vigorously on this occasion.
+This habit may cause moderate corneal deformations which cause the apparition of topographic patterns such as an isolated inferior steepening.
+Due to the risk of smearing effect eye cosmetics, these women tend to avoid rubbing their eyes during the day, which prevents the corneal deformation from becoming more severe more rapidly.
 In contrast, Men are more likely to develop Frank Keratoconus.

 In Short, Form fruste keratoconus may simply correspond to "form fruste rubbing" (Figure 6).
 The large variations in rubbing intensity, frequency and duration among patients and their effects on corneas of variable native resistance may be reflected in the broad topographic spectrum of warping and thinning; From minor topographic abnormalities to advanced keratoconus, encompassing all shades of subclinical keratoconus in between.